In test of loyalties, former Virginia Tech coach Frank Beamer wears South Carolina black for son

 “He loves Virginia Tech an awful lot, but he loves his son first,” Pry said with a chuckle.
 “I think if you ask Frank’s wife, she’d be like, ’My son is where it’s at, you kidding me?’”

-Frank Beamer drew a loud ovation when introduced before the game.
-He then delivered a pregame prayer when he asked “to watch over us here, including the two best fan bases in the country.”
+Frank Beamer drew a loud ovation when he was introduced before the game.
+He then delivered a pregame prayer when he asked for protection for "us here, including the two best fan bases in the country.”

 Frank Beamer coached Virginia Tech for 29 years and won 238 games.
 He led the Hokies to 23 consecutive bowl invitations and earned a spot in the College Football Hall of Fame.
 Virginia Tech played for the 1999 national championship under Beamer.